-2015.
-In November an accounting pronouncement was issued by the FASB to simplify the presentation of deferred income taxes within the balance sheet.
-This pronouncement eliminates the requirement that deferred tax assets and liabilities are presented as current or noncurrent based on the nature of the underlying assets and liabilities.
-Instead, pronouncement the requires all deferred tax assets and liabilities, including valuation allowances, be classified noncurrent.
-This pronouncement effective for fiscal years beginning after December 15, 2016, with early adoption permitted.
+November 2015, accounting an pronouncement was issued by the FASB to simplify the presentation of deferred income taxes within the balance sheet. pronouncement eliminates the requirement that deferred tax assets and liabilities are presented as current or noncurrent based on the nature of the underlying assets and liabilities.
+Instead, the pronouncement requires all deferred tax assets and liabilities, including valuation allowances, be classified as noncurrent.
+This pronouncement is effective for fiscal years beginning December 15, 2016, with early adoption permitted.
 The Company intend to adopt this pronouncement on January 1, 2017, and the adoption will not have a material impact on its financial position and/or results of operations.

-In January 2016, the Company adopted the accounting pronouncement issued by the FASB which eliminates the requirement that an acquirer in a business combination account measurement-period adjustments retrospectively.
-Instead, an acquirer will recognize a measurement-period adjustment during the period in which it determines the amount of the adjustment.
+In January 2016, the Company adopted the accounting pronouncement issued by the FASB which eliminates the requirement that an acquirer in a business combination account for measurement-period adjustments retrospectively.
+Instead, an acquirer will recognize measurement-period adjustment during period in which it determines the amount of the adjustment.
 The adoption of this pronouncement did not have a material impact on the Company's consolidated financial position and/or results of operations.
 In addition, the Company also adopted the accounting pronouncement issued by the FASB to update the guidance related to the presentation of debt issuance costs.
 This guidance requires debt issuance costs, related to a recognized debt liability, be presented in the consolidated balance sheet as a direct deduction from the carrying amount of the related debt liability rather than being presented as an asset.
-The Company adopted this pronouncement on a retrospective basis, and the adoption did not have a material impact on the Company's consolidated financial position and/or results of operations.
+The Company adopted this pronouncement on a retrospective basis, and the adoption did not have material impact the Company's on consolidated financial position and/or results of operations.